iddhanushka/thaprobancorps/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.2 =

+ * Fix: Atarim - Client Interface Plugin conflict with UI of Breeze in the admin area.
+ * Add: Make LazyLoad for iframes compatible
+ * Add: Control WordPress Heartbeat API.
+Users can disable it, independently on the admin, post editor page, and frontend.
+ * Add: DNS prefetch on pages.
+ * Add: Improve the handling of warning message while permission is not correct.

+= 2.0.1 =

+ * Fix: Improved handling of minification in Never Cache URL(s) option.

+= 2.0.0 =

+ * Add: Implement a new UI interface.
+ * Fix: Duplicate script while using the option Move JS Files to Footer.
+ * Fix: Improvise the optimization of WordPress core functions to clean the database correctly.
+ * Fix: Implement condition in .htaccess rules while disable "mod_env”.
+ * Fix: Compatibility issue with Facebook For WooCommerce plugin.

+= 1.2.6 =

+ * Add: Varnish cache will be clear while plugin deactivate.
+ * Add: Enable cache for specific user role.
+ * Add: Disable Emojis to reduce request
+ * Add: Delete breeze options values from database on plugin deletion.
+ * Fix: Compatibility issue of map short codes with GeoDirectory plugin.
+ * Fix: Compatibility issue with Ad Inserter plugin.
+ * Fix: Compatibility issue of minification  with Beaver Builder Plugin.
+ * Fix: Compatibility issue of JS scripts with AMP Plugin.
+ * Fix: Reduce cookie life time span while user posts a comment.
+ * Fix: HTML elements filtered from RestAPI end point of lazy-load scripts.
+ * Fix: Config file of each subsite save with appropriate ID in advance cache file.
+ * Fix: Google Analytics script exclude from Minification.

+= 1.2.5 =

+ * Add: URLs containing query strings will not be cached by default.
+ * Add: Ignore specific query strings while serving the cache to improve performance.
+ * Add: Ability to cache URLs with specific query strings variables.
+ * Add: Cache handling of URLs having multiple parameters in one query string.
+ * Add: Exceptional Cache handling for case where permalink is set to PLAIN, which includes links for POST, PAGES, ATTACHMENTS, CATEGORIES, ARCHIVES.

 = 1.2.4 =